View Categories

 Step 7: Test Facebook Login

-- Open your website in incognito/private browsing mode.
+1. Open your website in Incognito or private browsing mode.

 Troubleshooting